show-o-atakun/easy_sheet_io/README.md

 df = EasySheetIo.read("sample.xls", format: "rover", header: 7, line_from: 10, line_until: /END OF MAIN DATA/)
 ```

 Note that line_until option means the designated line is **not** included in output data.
-That is, line_until: -1 means the last line is not included.
+That is, *line_until: -1* means the last line is not included.

-If you want to include the end of line obviously, write line_until: nil.
+If you want to include the end of line obviously, write *line_until: nil*.
 (Of course, it is the default setting of read method.)

+### Additional features about header
-When you set header: nil, then default header ("column1", "column2", ...) is set. header: :string is the same meaning.
+When you set *header: nil*, then default headers ("column0", "column1", ...) are set.

-If you want symbol headers (:column1, :column2, ...), then set header: :symbol.
+If you want symbol headers instead of string, then set *symbol_header: true*.
+(Notations header: :string, header: :symbol are duplicated.)

+If duplicated data were found in header line, then surfix numbers are added to them (e.g. "x_0", "x_1", ...)

+Moreover, if blank data were found in header line, then default headers (e.g. "column3", "column10", ...) are set.
+These numbers mean the position of the columns.

 ## Other Options
 Option encoding: is available for reading csv, xls only (not supported for xlsx) at present.